yumium/tech_notes/Advanced Python.md

 ### Type Hints

 Gradual typing
+- Is optional: no type hints OK, type checker should assume `Any` type when type not provided
+- Does not enforce type errors are runtime.
+Type hints used by static type checkers, linters and IDEs to raise warnings, do not prevent inconsistent values to be passed to functions at runtime
+- Types generally not used to improve performance

 Some types:
 - `Any`: a magic type sits at both at the top and bottom of the type hierarchy.
 It is the most general type (so `n: Any` can accept anything) and the most specialised type (so `n: Any` supports any operation on it)